Employee engagement

 It really does matter at every level.

-DEI is important at every level, with CEOs recognising and pushing it forward this trickles down into other levels of management right down to the frontline.
+DEI is important at every level, with CEOs recognizing and pushing it forward this trickles down into other levels of management right down to the frontline.

 In their 2021 State of Healthcare Training and Staff Development Report Relias found that over half of respondents indicated that their organization was moving to actively address DEI-related issues.
 However, only 40% of those with DEI training require managers to participate.